adamlilith/fasterRaster/README.md

 * Roger Bivand's [`rgrass`](https://cran.r-project.org/package=rgrass) package allows users to call any `GRASS` function with all of its functionality, which in some cases is far beyond what is allowed by `fasterRaster`.

 # Citation
-A publication is in the works(!), but as of February 2024, there is not as of yet a package-specific citation for **fasterRaster**.
+A publication is forthcoming(!), but as of February 2024, there is not as of yet a package-specific citation for **fasterRaster**.
 However, the package was first used in:

 Morelli*, T.L., Smith*, A.B., Mancini, A.N., Balko, E. A., Borgenson, C., Dolch,R., Farris, Z., Federman, S., Golden, C.D., Holmes, S., Irwin, M., Jacobs,R.L., Johnson, S., King, T., Lehman, S., Louis, E.E.
 Jr., Murphy, A.,Randriahaingo, H.N.T., Lucien,Randriannarimanana, H.L.L.,Ratsimbazafy, J.,Razafindratsima, O.H., and Baden, A.L.
 2020.
 The fate of Madagascar’s rainforest habitat.  *Nature Climate Change* 10:89-96. * Equal contribution DOI: <a href="https://doi.org/10.1038/s41558-019-0647-x">https://doi.org/10.1038/s41558-019-0647-x</a>.